 WHEN WILL CAMBODIA FULLY REOPEN TO TOURISM?

-Cambodia's 'opening up' is underway and the country seems ready to make entry more accessible soon.
-Due to the groundbreaking work of scientists around the globe, the distribution of covid vaccines has ramped up at incredible speed.
-Vaccines will hopefully see a return to 'regular' life sooner rather than later, and it's speculated that Cambodia will ease restrictions so travellers may enter without quarantining sometime in 2021.
-Like many countries, Cambodia is hoping for a global 'vaccine passport' system that will allow travel to resume safely.
+Cambodia's 'opening up' is slowly underway, and the country is hopeful to make entry more accessible when it's safe.
+Due to the groundbreaking work of scientists around the globe, the distribution of Covid vaccines has ramped up at incredible speed.
+Vaccines will hopefully see a return to 'regular' life sooner rather than later, and it's speculated that Cambodia will ease restrictions so travellers may enter without quarantining sometime in late 2021.
+Like many countries, Cambodia is hoping for a global vaccine passport system that will allow travel to resume safely.
 You can find out more about vaccine passports from the International Air Transport Association (IATA) here.

 We will update this article and our COVID page as official news breaks.